plu5/plu5.github.io/_posts/2021-03-12-on-emacs-font-lock.md

 layout: post
 title:  "On Emacs font-lock"
 date:   2021-03-12
-modified_date: 2022-04-19 22:25
+modified_date: 2022-05-08 22:21
 categories: emacs
 ---

 In Emacs, syntax highlighting is handled by [Font Lock mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Font-Lock.html), a minor mode which is enabled by default in major modes that support it, which define highlighting patterns to fontify.

-You may want to add your own patterns to draw your attention to certain elements in the text, for example TODO comments; or the opposite, make elements stand out less, for example debug lines.
+You may want to add your own patterns to draw your attention to certain elements in the text, like todo comments; or the opposite, make elements stand out less, such as debug lines.

 Additional patterns for a given major mode can be added to `font-lock-keywords-alist`.
 You can see the current value of it by doing `C-h v font-lock-keywords-alist`.